OpenCLIM/ecocrop/README.md

 # Overview

-The Ecocrop suitability model assesses the changing climatic suitability of 182 crops.
-Only temperature and precipitation are assessed, meaning that the suitability only reflects that for un-irrigated crops grown outside.
+The Ecocrop suitability model assesses the changing climatic suitability of a variety of crops.
+Temperature and precipitation are assessed, so the suitability is for un-irrigated crops grown outside.
 Other impacts on suitability such as changing soils and the spread of pests or diseases are not accounted for.

 The tool uses the following parameters from the EcoCrop database for the climate suitability calculation:
 - TOPMN,optimal minimum temperature